 (What you say when you need a kick in the pants to get – and keep – moving.)

 Gift Solution!
 With the Fitbit Charge HR ($150) on your wrist, you can feel assured that someone, or something, cares.
 The device tracks your heart rate, steps and distance and even tallies the calories you burn with all your heard work.
+If you want a watch that looks cute, why not pair a new band with your fitbit charge 3 device to make it look a bit more unique?
+This way you can stay stylish whilst also keeping healthy.
 Lest you need a reminder of how awesome you were last week, you can access a summary of your accomplishments.
 And the Fitbit stays with you 24/7; if you care to wear it to bed, it will monitor the length and quality of your zzz’s and even wake you gently the next morning.